Rosalita (Come Out Tonight): Live performances

 For many years, dating back virtually to when the song was written, "Rosalita" always closed the regular set in Springsteen concerts, often elongated to incorporate extended band introductions.
 It was the one "sure thing" in a Springsteen set list and celebrated as such.
-Steven Van Zandt used this time to shine on backing vocals, as his voice changed on performances of the song from the Born to Run tours to The River Tour and during the River Tour on November 2, 1980 Springsteen changed the lyrics to "Rosie, relax and let's have a little fun cause Rosie, my record just went to number one" celebrating the fact that Springsteen just had his first Billboard number-one album.
+Steven Van Zandt changed his performances of the song from the Born to Run tours to The River Tour, and during the River Tour on November 2, 1980, Springsteen changed the lyrics to "Rosie, relax and let's have a little fun cause Rosie, my record just went to number one" celebrating the fact that Springsteen just had his first Billboard number-one album.

-On October 19, 1984 in the Tacoma Dome in Tacoma, Washington, during the Born in the U.S.A.
+On October 19, 1984, in the Tacoma Dome in Tacoma, Washington, during the Born in the U.S.A.
 Tour, "Rosalita" was dropped from the show, not to reappear.
 Springsteen biographer Dave Marsh said this was done to "disrupt the ritual expectations of the fanatic fans [...] establishing through a burst of creativity just who was boss [...] he'd liberated the show from an albatross, a song that was too long and had long since stopped breathing."

 For many years, "Rosalita" made only rare or sporadic appearances, leading to fans campaigning for the song to be played by holding banners or placards saying "Let Rosie Come Out Tonight!" during shows.
 Springsteen occasionally granted the wish, though, such as during the last show of the above-mentioned tour in 1985 at the Los Angeles Memorial Coliseum, or on most of the quick American leg of the 1988 Tunnel of Love Express (it was dropped before the end, and did not appear on the European leg), or on the last night of a 15-show stand at the Continental Airlines Arena in New Jersey on the Reunion Tour in 1999.
 Finally, during the U.S. outdoor stadium portion of The Rising Tour in Summer 2003, "Rosalita" was inserted into the encores and was played in all 33 of those shows.

 During the 2007–2008 Magic Tour, the song made sporadic appearances, sometimes in reaction to audience signs requesting it.
 On the July 4 show in Gothenburg, Van Zandt brought back the famous "double-mike" ditty he and Springsteen used to do in the 1970s with the song's chorus.
 "Rosalita" continued to make sporadic appearances as the final encore during the 2009 Working on a Dream Tour.
 Beginning with the Wrecking Ball tour, the song became a regular part of encores.